Ben Hamer: Sheffield Wednesday

 On 14 June 2024, Sheffield Wednesday confirmed Hamer would be joining them after the expiration of his Watford contract.
 He was released from his contract following the end of the season having never played a game.

 Queens Park Rangers

 On 19 September 2025, Hamer joined Queens Park Rangers on a short-term contract.
+On 8 January 2026, he extended his short-term deal until the end of the season.
+On 5 May 2026 the club said the player would leave in the summer when his contract expired.